-"Not Your Job" - Mat 13:24-30,36-40
+"Growing Together" - Mat 13:24-30,36-40

-You may have heard me say that I believe the Church has more ways to offend and drive away people than any other organization I know.
-I understand that the intent is not to drive others away - quite the opposite the intent most often is to exercise a purity of faith.
-All too often the result, however, is a prickly and hurtful presence and what looks like an intolerant arrogance that causes a lot of people to leave and not return.
+You've probably heard me say, and I think most of us could agree, that I believe the Church has more ways to offend and drive away people than any other organization I know.
+I know, I know, the intent is not usually to drive others away - most often the intent is to exercise a purity of faith.
+The result, however, all too often is a prickly and hurtful presence, and what looks like an intolerant arrogance that causes a lot of people to leave and not return.

-What is perhaps very surprising is that such moves to purify the church by excluding people deemed unrighteous are completely against what is being taught right here in Scripture.
-Our reading from Matthew's gospel is another parable and just as with the first parable in this section (the one we looked at last Sunday, with the sower sowing seeds on the pathway, on rocks and even in good soil) this parable is paired with an explanation.
+What is perhaps very surprising is that such moves to purify the church by excluding people deemed unrighteous are against what is being taught right here in Scripture.
+Our reading is another parable, and just as with the first parable in this section (the one we looked at last Sunday, with the sower sowing seeds on the pathway, on rocks, and even in good soil) this parable is paired with an explanation.
 As we heard, after Jesus told these parables to the assembled crowds, the disciples had to ask him to explain the parable in private.

 The parable itself seems straightforward enough.
-Seeds are sown and weeds grow among the wheat.
-Usually in farming practice of the day the weeds were periodically culled and burned.
+Seeds are sown, and weeds grow among the wheat.
+Usually in farming practice of the day, the weeds were periodically culled, and burned.
 The wheat, when harvested, was stored in barns and stone silos.
 However, even though it is a simple story familiar even to the original hearers, at the same time there are unusual things happening in the parable, unusual enough to catch the ears of those who heard it, especially those who were familiar with the farming practices.
-Unusual enough to cause the listeners to raise an eyebrow and listen for an explanation.
+Unusual enough to cause the listeners to raise an eyebrow, and listen for an explanation.

 The first unusual thing that should catch our attention is that it was the owner who sowed the seed.
 Now no owner worth his favorite seat at the local auction would perform such a task, unless it was a tiny one-person operation with no workers or servants.
-We know from the parable that the owner did indeed have slaves doing his work, so it is doubly unusual for him to have sown his own seed.
-And the extra emphasis that it was "good" seed that was sown is also a bit curious ... duh, what other kind of seed would he sow?
-Yes, seed does need to be cleaned, but with a coterie of slaves available it's a pretty good bet that his seed was well-cleaned both at last year's harvest and before this year's seeding!
+We know from the parable that the owner had slaves doing his work, so it is doubly unusual for him to have sown his own seed.
+And the double emphasis that it was "good" seed that was sown is also a bit curious ... duh, what other kind of seed would he sow?
+Yes, seed does need to be cleaned, but with a coterie of slaves available, it's a pretty good bet that his seed was well-cleaned both at last year's harvest, and before this year's seeding!
 And with such a relatively large operation, they would have held back the very best of the wheat to use as seed.

 Next, the statement that one of his enemies had sown the weeds while everyone was asleep really should catch our attention.
 Sowing weeds is pretty much in the same category as deliberately poisoning a well, the kind of thing that not too long ago would have resulted in a lynching party.
-Even today, the very act of failing to perform weed control is considered in farm country to be highly anti-social and the deliberate act of spreading the weeds is downright illegal.
+Even today, the very act of failing to perform weed control is considered in farm country to be highly anti-social, and the deliberate act of spreading the weeds is downright illegal.
 We are jolted by this claim into recognizing there is a great and powerful tension being talked about here, a tension between good and evil.